kubermatic/docs/content/kubermatic/master/advanced/oidc_auth/_index.en.md

 In order to demonstrate the feature we are going to need a working cluster.
 If you don't have one please check the [how to create a cluster]({{< ref "../../getting_started/create_cluster/" >}}) section.
-If the feature was enabled on your installation you should see a "Share cluster" button after navigating to "Cluster details" page.
+If the feature was enabled on your installation you will see a "Share cluster" button after navigating to "Cluster details" page.

 ![Share cluster button](/img/kubermatic/master/advanced/oidc-auth/share-cluster.png)